lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 the configuration appropriate for this `Pipeline` specified as an additional yaml mapping.

-The complete complexity of :ref:`lsst.pex.config` can't be represented with simple yaml mapping syntax.
+The complete complexity of `lsst.pex.config` can't be represented with simple yaml mapping syntax.
 To account for this, ``config`` blocks in `Pipeline`\ s support two special fields: ``file`` and ``python``.

-The ``file`` key may be associated with either a single value pointing to a filesystem path where a :ref:`lsst.pex.config` file can be found, or a yaml list of such paths.
+The ``file`` key may be associated with either a single value pointing to a filesystem path where a `lsst.pex.config` file can be found, or a yaml list of such paths.
 The file paths can contain environment variables that will be expanded prior to loading the file(s).
 These files will then be applied to the task during configuration time to override any default values.